StanfordLegion/legion.stanford.edu/documentation.md

 title: Documentation
 ---

-This page lists the collected documentation on Legion and Regent.
+This page lists the collected documentation on Legion, Regent and Pygion.

 ## Legion